Programming

 Celebration of Teaching

-The Celebration of Teaching is an educational development conference at the University of Missouri where teaching professionals and instructional support staff come together to refresh, reflect, and celebrate our community.
-We feature thought leaders from Mizzou and beyond, discussing topics related to high-impact practices for student learning, sense of belonging, and success in college.
-These offerings provide a welcome opportunity to connect with colleagues and engage in discussions about strategic practices to enhance student learning.
+The Celebration of Teaching is special occasion at the University of Missouri where teaching professionals and instructional support staff come together to celebrate our community.
+At this event there is an awards luncheon and opportunities to reflect on the past academic year by connecting with colleagues and engaging in discussions to enhance student learning.

 Teaching and Learning Consultations